zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ### Capture calibration object

 We are now ready to capture the calibration object.
 We assume that all cameras will get good captures of the calibration object with Capture Assistant.
 You may use Zivid Studio to quickly verify that the calibration object is in view.
-The detection API ([Zivid::Calibration::detectFeaturePoints][detect_feature_points-url]) will notify the user if the quality is not good enough for calibration.
+The detection API ([Zivid::Calibration::detectCalibrationBoard][detect_calibration_board-url]) will notify the user if the quality is not good enough for calibration.

 Capture in the sample is performed with Capture Assistant, this was covered in the [Capture Tutorial][capture_tutorial_capture_assistant-url].
 The assisted capture has been wrapped in the function `assistedCapture` ([go to source][capture_with_ca-url]).